lludo/SwiftSunburstDiagram/README.md

 <img src="https://github.com/lludo/SwiftSunburstDiagram/blob/master/Docs/diagram-icons-only.png" alt="diagram with icons only" width="400"/> <img src="https://github.com/lludo/SwiftSunburstDiagram/blob/master/Docs/diagram-with-text.png" alt="diagram with icons and text" width="400"/>

-**⚠️ WARNING ⚠️** This is an early version of this library that requires Swift 5.1 and Xcode 11 that are currently still in beta, some features available in the public API have not been implemented yet (see below).
+This library requires Swift 5.1 and Xcode 11, some features available in the public API have not been implemented yet (see below).

 ## Requirements